karpovichpv/Lookup/README.md

 ## Installation

-You need to put latest tsep file in a folder **\TeklaStructures\2020.0\Extensions\To be installed** and restart TeklaStructures.
-After this the application will install to a folder **\Environments\common\extensions** and you will able to use it.
+You need to put latest tsep file in a folder ``\TeklaStructures\202*.0\Extensions\To be installed`` and restart TeklaStructures.
+After this the application will be installed to the folder **\Environments\common\extensions**.

 ## Usage

 <img src="https://github.com/karpovichpv/Lookup/blob/master/Docs/Screenshots/Lookup_GIF_usage.gif" alt="Lookup.
 Main window" width="700"/>

-1. When your Tekla Structures is running find on "Applications & components" panel **Lookup** application and click twice on it
+1. When your Tekla Structures is running find on the "Applications & components" panel the **Lookup** application and click twice on it
-2. If you selected some elements in a model (or drawing) information about them will appear in the Lookup tabs.
-Otherwise Lookup will try to get info from the current model (or drawing)
+2. If you selected some elements in a model (or drawing) the information about them will appear on the Lookup tabs.
+Otherwise Lookup will try to get the info from the current model (or drawing)
-3. Buttons
-    - button **Snoop** allows to get API information for the current selected object.
-The same action also possible to do with double click on the object you are intersting in.
-    - button **Get selected objects** gathers information about all selected objects and it to the "Objects" list.
+3. The **Get selected objects** button gathers information about all selected objects and it to the "Objects" list.
 If nothing is select information will from the current model or drawing
-4. In the left list you possibly will see that some elements are **in bold** that means that you by double mouse click can "walk down" and watch properties for this element.
+4. In the left list you possibly will see that some elements are **in bold** that means that you by double mouse click can "walk down" and watch properties for this sub element - just try it and you understand how it's work
+5. On the User-properties tab it's possible to observe UDA for model, drawing objects or for the ProjectInfo
+6. On the Dynamic String Properties tab you can read and write dynamic string properties for ModelObjects or a ProjectInfo.
+It's important to understand that the TeklaStructures API cannot give the list of used DynamicStringProperties names for the selected element unlike as for an ordinary UDA.
+That's why you need type you own names which will be stored in the DynamicStringProperties.lkp file near the Lookup.exe file.
+It's prevent for typing names again.
+Changes in the TeklaStructures database will apear only after you will push the Enter on your keyboard

 ## Roadmap